Noncollapsed degeneration of Einstein 4-manifolds I: Introduction

-\begin{quest}[{\cite[7.I.]{andsurv}}] "It has long been an open question whether Einstein orbifold metrics can be resolved to smooth Einstein metrics in the Gromov-Hausdorff topology.
+This theorem leaves several questions open, in particular the following one. \begin{quest}[{\cite[7.I.]{andsurv}}] "It has long been an open question whether Einstein orbifold metrics can be resolved to smooth Einstein metrics in the Gromov-Hausdorff topology.
 The idea here would be to reverse the process of formation of orbifold singularities described in [Theorem \ref{dégénérescence dim 4}]" \end{quest} For example, a natural question is whether or not \emph{any} Einstein orbifold can be desingularized by Einstein metrics, say with an expected topology.